What’s in This Article

 What Is the Average Annual Rainfall in London?

 London’s annual rainfall is modest for the UK.
-Long-term averages for Heathrow (often used as a reference for London) are about 615 mm per year, with rain spread across the seasons.
+Long-term averages for Heathrow (commonly used as a reference for London) sit at about 615mm per year, according to Met Office climate data.
+Rain spreads across all seasons rather than falling mostly in one period.

 How Often Does Snow Occur in London?